mikeasilva/playbill/README.md

 F-statistic:  4634 on 1 and 16 DF,  p-value: < 2.2e-16
 ```

-However, something didn’t sit right with me.
+However, something did not sit right with me.
 The conclusion seemed to
 defy logic.
 If the current week’s revenue is predicted by the previous
 week’s, then there is basically no change in how much a show makes over
 time.
 The show would run week after week and pull in the same revenue.
 That did not make any sense.
 I began to wonder if the authors
 cherry-picked the data for the purpose of the exercise and if the trend
-wouldn’t hold if a different week was examined.
+would not hold if a different week was examined.
 I decided to look into
 this further.

 # Data Acquisition